What is Air Quality Monitoring?

 IoT Enabled Air Quality Monitoring

 The IoT-based air pollution monitoring system is developed using sensors and microcontrollers.
+A sensor network to collect data on air quality is created.
 The microcontrollers are programmed to take the sensors as input and transmit the data to the cloud.
 An algorithm is developed to analyze the data and send it to the Mobile application or an IoT dashboard.
 A smartphone app will be developed for users to access air quality information in real-time.

 Analysis of collected data

 The data of all the gas sensors used for measuring gases in the air is fed to the microcontroller for analysis, and it results in the Pollution level in PPM (parts per million).
 Gas sensors give the output in the form of voltage levels, using Analog-to-Digital conversion the digital data is outputted.
 The data fetched is sent to the server using wifi or cellular network or any other LPWAN protocol.
 The sensors make use of LoRa too, a low-powered wireless solution.
 IoT Dashboards, web apps or mobile applications read the data from the database and create data visuals for the user.